Clive Barker (editor): Academic career

 Barker's career in university teaching, academic publishing, and theatre research stretched over decades.
-In 1967 he joined the Drama Department at University of Birmingham, moving on to the University of Warwick's Theatre Studies Department in 1976.
+In 1967 he joined the Drama Department at University of Birmingham.
+Barker was Associate Director at the Northcott Theatre in Exeter from 1974, while Geoffrey Reeves was Director.
+He directed plays such as Salad Days (Julian Slade) and Trees in the Wind (John McGrath).
+He played the inspector in An Inspector Calls (J. B. Priestley).
+In 1976 he moved on to the University of Warwick's Theatre Studies Department.

 He retired in 1993.
 For 25 years, he was a co-editor of Theatre Quarterly (after 1985: New Theatre Quarterly); the journal is devoted to all epochs and styles of theatrical performance and Barker often published essays in it.
 The journal aimed to "provide a lively international forum where theatrical scholarship and practice can meet, and where prevailing dramatic assumptions can be subjected to vigorous critical questioning."

 Together with Maggie Gale, Barker published a book about British theatre between the two World Wars.
 The Cambridge University Press book was meant to reassess mid-twentieth-century British theatre cultures.
 Therefore the authors analyzed popular productions, and even low-brow commercial successes of types such as detective plays and musical comedy.
 They also described development in staging historical pageantry and the trend toward politicized productions of Shakespeare.
 In her review, Linda Renton called it "a vivid account not only of drama on stage, but of the perceptions and preoccupations of the audience for which these dramas were written."